jorexdeveloper/termux-nethunter/README.md

 If you **don't mind damaging your device** (probably making it unusable) and are **ready to get your hands dirty**, this section might resonate.

-Disabling the anti-root-fuse will require a deeper understanding of the install script and the installation process.
+Disabling the anti-root fuse will require a deeper understanding of the install script and the installation process.
 You will need to edit the install script as follows:

 - Find and comment the function call to **check_root**.

-**This is definitely a bad idea and you are completely liable for any unintended effects of this action**.
+Not very helpful, is it?
+That becaause **this is definitely a bad idea and you are completely liable for any unintended effects of this action**.

-Just remember, I am mostly lazy and would never implement an anti-root-fuse for absolutely no reason.
+Just remember, I am mostly lazy and would never implement an anti-root fuse for absolutely no reason.

-Let me know if you find any issues or suggest any improvements in the [issues section](https://github.com/jorexdeveloper/termux-nethunter/issues "The issues section.")

 ## License